A Collaborative Fight Against Ovarian Cancer

 The initial discovery of this ground-breaking 100% early detection test for ovarian cancer was published in the prestigious Nature Scientific Reports.

 More Stage I ovarian cancer samples are needed to fully validate this test and bring it to the women who need it.
 Early ovarian cancer samples are difficult to come by, as ovarian cancer typically is not diagnosed until later in the disease process.
 This test would allow physicians to screen women at risk at annual exams, so ovarian cancer can be diagnosed very early, when it is far more treatable.

 Scientists supported by the Ovarian Cancer Institute have developed and are currently testing a unique nanoparticle system that delivers therapeutic RNA directly to the cancer cells in a woman’s ovarian tumor, sparing her the toxicity of traditional chemotherapy or radiation therapy.

 In early tests, this innovative treatment has successfully eradicated ovarian cancer.
 More importantly, by delivering the medicine directly to the cancer cells, our technique spares healthy cells and tissues, unlike chemotherapy.
 This is a bold advance in the field of precision medicine.
 With your support, scientists can expand tests of this RNA-based technique to validate its effectiveness.

 This algorithm, tested and refined by machine learning, allows a physician to target single or multiple malfunctioning genes unique to each patient.
-With this information, a woman’s doctor could prescribe the correct medicine, instead of using the only methods currently available, “trial and error.”
-Results from early trials conducted at Northside Hospital in Atlanta have been promising.
+With this information, a woman’s doctor could prescribe the correct medicine, instead of using “trial and error,” the only methods currently available.
+Results from early testing conducted at Northside Hospital in Atlanta have been promising.